knobs-dev/indid-documentation/introduction/introduction.md

 1. Create your account and first project in the Dashboard.
 2. Get your API Key.
 3. Configure your environment (use our SDK or call the REST APIs directly).
-4. Send your first User Operation: submit a sponsored (gasless) operation via Indid.
+4. Send your first User Operation: submit a sponsored (gasless) operation via INDID.